chinmayjaiman/electricvehicle/README.md

 * The market of Electric vehicles grows 114575.00 % from 2010 to 2022
 * The total numer of registered electric vehicles are 124716
 * Seattle has the highest number of electric vehicle registrations
-* TESLA is the most popular Electric vehicle brand in the US whih captures 45.8% Market
+* TESLA is the most popular Electric vehicle brand in the US whcih captures 45.8% Market
 * Top 5 bestselling Electric vehicle models are MODEL 3, MODEL Y, LEAF, MODEL S, BOLT
 * 77.19% are the Battery Electric Vehicle & 22.81% are plug in hybrid electric vehicle
 * The average range of the Battery electric vehicle are higher